 Figure 7.13.2.2.2-1: PEMC requests to register on PIN server

 1. The PEMC sends Registration Request (GPSI) to the PIN server.
 The service provisioning request includes the security credentials of the PEMC received during authorization procedure and may include the GPSI.
+The registration request carries the PIN ID of the PIN for which it is intending to register as PEMC and the PIN element may indicate whether it is to be assigned with primary or secondary PEMC role.